 Cash and cash equivalents comprise cash on hand and cash at bank, short-term deposits on call and highly liquid investments with an original maturity of three months or less, which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
-Bank account balances include amounts held at the Central Bank of Kenya and at various commercial banks at the end of the financial year.
+Bank account balances include amounts held at the Central Bank of Kenya and a commercial bank at the end of the financial year.

-SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) a) Restriction on Cash
+a) Restriction on Cash